kyma-project/telemetry-manager/docs/contributor/arch/016-transform-filter-support-for-telemetry-pipelines.md

 ## Decision

 We will implement a consolidated solution in the OpenTelemetry Collector (OTel Collector) using a single Filter and Transform Processor.
 This processor will use the OpenTelemetry Transformation and Transport Language (OTTL) to handle both filtering and transformation tasks.
-Users will be able to configure the processor as they need; and only a subset of OTTL functions will be supported, focusing on the most common and impactful use cases.
+Users will be able to configure the processor as needed; only a subset of OTTL functions will be supported, focusing on the most common and impactful use cases.

-Example configuration MetricPipeline:
+MetricPipeline example configuration:

 ```yaml
 apiVersion: telemetry.kyma-project.io/v1alpha1